 See the ostriches at Mooiplaas

-Ostriches are the biggest birds in the world and where the key to Oudtshoorn’s wealth thanks to the craze for ostrich feathers in the 19 century.
+Ostriches are the biggest birds in the world and were the key to Oudtshoorn’s wealth thanks to the craze for ostrich feathers in the 19th century.
 If your luck is really in, you could watch a chick hatch from its enormous egg.

 Head out on the Swartberg Pass